jam-py-v5/jam-py/README.md

 * Predefined css themes.

-* Develop and test locally update remotely.
-Jam.py has Export and Import utilities that allow developer to store all metadata (database structures, project parameters and code) in a file that can be loaded by another application to apply all the changes.
+* Develop and test locally, update remotely.
+Jam.py has Export and Import utilities that allow developer to store all metadata (database structures, project parameters and code), in a file that can be loaded by application to apply all the changes.

 ## Documentation